 Low-Income Home Energy Assistance (LIHEAP)

-Gov. Ivey awards more than $9.5 million to assist victims of crime in Alabama
+Gov. Ivey awards grants to assist abuse victims statewide

-Gov. Ivey awards grants to enhance public safety in Alabama
+Gov. Ivey awards grants to assist domestic violence victims in six northwest Alabama counties

 Kenneth W. Boswell, Director